ianmott77/wireless-timer/README.md

 ##### Notes
 * Where the wires disapear in the diagram is where they connect to a Waveshare 4" resitive touchscreen LCD
 * In my set up I used a 6600 mAH battery
+* Yellow LED is the TX LED for the Arduino
+* Blue LED is the RX LED for the Arduino
+* Red LED is the error LED for the Arduino
 * The LCD get's it's own 5V power supply from the PowerBoost because it draws a large current and when it get's it's power from a the rail on the breadboard I observed some flickering

 # Software
 ## Repositories
 All of them are required to run the WirelessTimer software, however for pi_power it is suggested that you use the script provided in this repository as it has been modified to accomidate the different battery voltage and different pins used.